fphilipe/premailer-rails/README.md

 }
 ```

-The input encoding option [changed](https://github.com/alexdunae/premailer/commit/5f5cbb4ac181299a7e73d3eca11f3cf546585364)
+The input encoding option [changed](https://github.com/alexdunae/premailer/commit/5f5cbb4ac181299a7e73d3eca11f3cf546585364) at some point.
-at some point.
-To make sure this option works regardless of the premailer
-version, the old and new setting is specified.
-If you want to use another
+To make sure this option works regardless of the premailer version, the old and new setting is specified.
-encoding make sure to specify the right one or both.
+If you want to use another encoding make sure to specify the right one or both.

-If you don't want to generate a text part from the html part, set the config
-`:generate_text_part` to false.
+If you don't want to automatically generate a text part from the html part, set the config `:generate_text_part` to false.

-Note that the options `:with_html_string` and `:css_string` are used to make
-this gem work and will thus be overridden.
+Note that the options `:with_html_string` and `:css_string` are used internally and thus will be overridden.